B216-lab/umrs-back/ReadMe.md

 ## 📝 License

-This project is licensed under the GNUv3 License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 license - see the LICENSE file for details.